sammyne/the-rust-programming-language/chapter10/README.md

 ### Performance of Code Using Generics
 - No penalty w.r.t that with concrete types
-- Rust accomplishes this by performing *monomorphization* of the code that is using generics **at compile time**.
-Monomorphization is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.
+- Rust accomplishes this by performing *monomorphization* of the code that is using generics **at compile time**
+  - Monomorphization is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.

 ## Traits: Defining Shared Behavior
-- A trait tells the Rust compiler about functionality a particular type has and can share with other types - We can use trait bounds to specify that a generic can be any type that has certain behavior
+- A trait tells the Rust compiler about functionality a particular type has and can share with other types
+- We can use trait bounds to specify that a generic can be any type that has certain behavior

 > Traits are similar to a feature often called interfaces in other languages, although with some differences